Kabras

-The Kabras dialect called Lukabaras is similar to Tachoni.
-However, the Kabras have spread to other regions as a result of intermarriages and movement to seek greener pastures in formal employment.
+The Kabras dialect called Lukabaras/ Olu-Kabarasi is almost similar to Tachoni.
+However, the Kabras have spread to other regions as a result of intermarriages and movements to seek greener pastures in formal employment.
 These people are described as adaptable, easily absorbing other cultural values and beliefs.
 This can be demonstrated in the way many Kabras practice the Christian and Muslim faiths.
-One notable cultural practice involves circumcision and bride-price required for marriage.
+Notable cultural practices include circumcision ceremonies and bride-price required for marriage.

 History

 Kabrasi clans were named after the heads of the families.
-They include Abanzasi (Bakamulamba) Abashisira, Avatali, Abawande, Abamutama, Basonje, Abashibika, Abakhusia, Bamachina, Abashu, Abamutsembi, Abasumira, Baluu, Batobo, Bachetsi, and Bamakangala.
+They include Abanzasi (Bakamulamba) Abasira, Avatali, Abawande, Abamutama, Basonje, Abashibika, Abakhusia, Bamachina, Abashu, Abamutsembi, Abasumira, Baluu, Batobo, Bachetsi, and Bamakangala.
 Along with 17 other Luhya subtribes, the Kabras constitute 14 percent of the Kenyan population, making the ethnic group the second largest in the country, next to the Kikuyu.

 Before the colonial era, the Kabaras were under the rulership of Nabongo Mumia, the king of the Wanga.
 They were represented by an elder in his Council of Elders.
 The last known elder in the king's council was Soita Libukana Samaramarami.
 The Kabaras are said to have originally been Banyala.

 When Quaker missionaries came to Kenya in the early part of the twentieth century, they spread out to Kabaras from Kaimosi in Tiriki.
 During the British colonization, the Kabras - along with the Wanga tribe - collaborated with the colonialists.
 These tribes, especially the Bukusu, which waged strong resistance to the invaders, avoided the fate of most of the Luhya people, who lost their fertile lands to the British colonial rule.